beeeeez/ptclinic/README.md

 ## Project Todos

 ### Intial Visit Form
-- Drop down menu under PT Diagnosis where they can select more than one option (**Currently testing using TESTDISPLAYFORM to collect multiple items**)

 - Add save if they X out of form (**in progress**)
 - Add save/update ability so they can save and come back to form later (**in progress**)
 - [x] Add spacing at bottom of form so you can actually scroll a bit down, and aren't right up on the bottom of the panel.